ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The Administrator can send a FETCH request to the group-configuration resource manage/GROUPNAME associated to an OSCORE group with group name GROUPNAME, in order to retrieve part of the current configuration of that group.

-When custom CBOR is used, the request payload is a CBOR map, which contains the following field:
+When custom CBOR is used, the request payload is a CBOR map, which contains the following fields:

 * 'conf_filter', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR array.
-Each element of the array specifies one requested configuration or status parameter of the group configuration (see {{config-repr}}), using the corresponding abbreviation defined in {{iana-ace-groupcomm-parameters}}.
+Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}), using the corresponding abbreviation defined in {{iana-ace-groupcomm-parameters}}.

-When CoRAL is used, the request payload includes one element for each requested configuration parameter or status parameter of the group configuration (see {{config-repr}}).
+When CoRAL is used, the request payload includes one element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
 All the specified elements have no value.

 After a successful processing of the request above, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload a partial representation of the group configuration (see {{config-repr}}).
 The exact content of the payload reflects the current configuration of the OSCORE group, and is limited to the configuration properties and status properties requested by the Administrator in the FETCH request.

-The response payload includes the requested configuration parameters and status parameters, and is formatted as in the response payload of a GET request (see {{configuration-resource-get}}).
+The response payload includes the requested configuration parameters and status parameters, and is formatted as in the response payload of a GET request to a group-configuration resource (see {{configuration-resource-get}}).

 Example in custom CBOR:

 ~~~~~~~~~~~
 => 0.05 FETCH
    Uri-Path: manage
+   Uri-Path: gp4
    Content-Format: TBD2 (application/ace-groupcomm+cbor)

    {